 - Increases your exposure to the markets on particular position

-- Allows you to fully capitalise on market investments
+- Allows you to fully capitalize on market investments

 - Using leverage effectively can be pivotal as part of a balanced, well managed trade portfolio

 The Trading Platform is Paramount

 You’ll be able to make use of multiple trading graphs, management functions and other features to enhance your overall trading experience.
 Plus, you’ll be able to see your stock portfolio, alongside your indices, fx trading, and commodities portfolio.